nhirata3/nhirata3/README.md

 ### Hi there 👋
 🔭 I’m currently working on leveraging advanced data analytics techniques to extract actionable insights from complex business datasets.
-My focus is on optimizing decision-making processes and driving data-driven strategies for business growth.<br/>
+My focus is on optimizing decision-making processes and driving data-driven strategies for business growth.<br>
 🌱 I’m currently learning about the latest advancements in machine learning algorithms and statistical modeling to enhance my predictive analytics skills.
 Additionally, I am expanding my knowledge in data visualization tools and techniques to communicate findings effectively.
 👯 I’m looking to collaborate on projects that involve exploring and analyzing large datasets to derive meaningful conclusions.
 I am interested in collaborating with professionals from diverse backgrounds to bring a holistic perspective to data-driven solutions.
 🤔 I’m looking for help with staying updated on the latest industry trends and best practices in business data analytics.
 Additionally, I am open to learning from experienced professionals who can provide guidance on refining my analytical methodologies.